lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Karl Marx, *Capital*, trans.
 Ben Fowkes (New York: Penguin, 1981), ch.
 1.

+Suggested readings:

+- Johnson, *A Shopkeeper's Millennium*
+- Nord, *Faith in Reading*
+- Joselit, *The Wonders of America*
+- Heinze, *Adapting to Abundance*
+- Michels, *A Fire in their Hearts*
+- Lederhendler, *Jewish Immigrants and American Capitalism*

 ### September 28 (Week 5): Commodities

 Lerone A. Martin, *Preaching on Wax: The Phonograph and the Shaping of Modern African American Religion* (New York: New York University Press, 2014).

 Colleen McDannell, *Material Christianity: Religion and Popular Culture in America* (New Haven: Yale University Press, 1995), ch.
 6.

+Suggested readings:

+- McDannell, *Material Christianity*
+- Gutjahr, *An American Bible*
+- Giggie, *After Redemption*
+- Sack, *Whitebread Protestants*

 ### October 5 (Week 6): Consumption